GustavoAlovisi/cvar_portfolio_optim/README.md

 - Module 5 calculates out-of-sample performance of optimized weights and several plots and risk/returns benchmarks.
 - Main simply loads log-returns data and calls for module's functions.

 More information can be found at the complete paper in [Sabi UFRGS](https://lume.ufrgs.br/handle/10183/205651) or at a concise [PPT presentation](https://www.overleaf.com/read/hfsdtcnpqrmq).
 The code in this repo is an updated version of the code presented in my paper.
+Because resulting files are big, each module loads and saves information in local files.